multidots/smart-post-sync/README.md

 Smart Post Sync is developed by Multidots.
 We appreciate the contributions from the open-source community.

 ### Support
-For support or questions, please open an issue(https://github.com/multidots/salsisync/issues) or contact us via our website at multidots.com(http://multidots.com/).
+For support or questions, please [open an issue](https://github.com/multidots/smart-post-sync/issues) or contact us via our website at [multidots.com](http://multidots.com/).

 ### License
 This plugin is licensed under the GPLv2 or later license.